carcutter/cars-webplayer-js/apps/docs/docs/styles.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---

 # Styles

-You can customise the WebPlayer color & roundness with CSS Variables
+You can customize the WebPlayer color & roundness with CSS Variables

 | CSS Variable                        | Description                        | Default Value     |
 | ----------------------------------- | ---------------------------------- | ----------------- |